Team3128/team3128.github.io/support-us/donate.md

 The Aluminum Narwhals is a part of the [Canyon Crest Academy Foundation](http://canyoncrestfoundation.org/), a 501(c)3 non-profit organization.
 <b>Tax ID 03-0542702</b>.

 All of your donations to the Aluminum Narwhals are tax deductible.

 If you would like more information regarding your donation, you can contact the Executive Director, Joanne Couvrette, at [joanne.couvrette@sduhsd.net](mailto:joanne.couvrette@sduhsd.net) or (858) 350-0253 x4005.

 ### How do your donations help us?
 We love what we do, and we wish we could achieve everything we think up.
-The only problem is that everything we need - electronics, lumber, gear boxes, aluminum, polycarbonate, coaching, travel - costs money.
+The only problem is that everything we need - electronics, lumber, gear boxes, aluminum, polycarbonate, travel - costs money.
 That's why we need you; with your donation, we are able to realize our dreams and learn valuable skills.
 <div>
 <a href="https://docs.google.com/spreadsheets/d/1bIJekgcC5poyS72Xn-yZ9ALvS7UgMLulK6QNVCoD_ug/edit?usp=sharing">
 <div class="button hover_animate" style="text-align: center;">